 The speed of light is invariant and constant for all observers.
-We can thus deduce all relations between what two different observers measure with the help of Figure 10.
+We can thus deduce all Ref.
+30 relations between what two different observers measure with the help of Figure 11.
 It shows two observers moving with constant speed against each other, drawn in spacetime.
 The first is sending a light flash to the second, from where it is reflected back to the first.
 Since the speed of light is invariant, light is the only way to compare time and space coordinates for two distant observers.
 Also two distant clocks (like two distant metre bars) can only be compared, or synchronized, using light or radio flashes.
 Since light speed is invariant, all light paths in the same direction are parallel in such diagrams.

-A constant relative speed between two observers implies that a constant factor k relates the time coordinates of events.
+A constant relative speed between two observers implies that a constant factor k Challenge 16 s relates the time coordinates of events.
 (Why is the relation linear?)
-If a flash starts at a time T as measured for the first observer, it arrives at the second at time kT, and then back again at the first at time $k^2T$ .
-The drawing shows that
+If a flash starts at a time T as measured for the first observer, it arrives at the second at time kT, and then